ipatch/chrisrjones_web/README.md

 When working with attachments using this CMS visit `http://tld.com/attachments` to manage attachments stored in the Postgres DB for this app.

-> Must be logged in to CMS in order to manage attachments.
+> ⚠️ Must be logged in to manage attachments.

 <a id="deployment"></a>